juliandsal/maya-match-keyframe-timing/README.md

 # Maya Match Keyframe Timing

 A PyMEL script for Autodesk Maya that allows you to bake target controls to match the timing of a reference control’s keyframes.
-This ensures consistent animation timing across multiple objects, simplifying workflows in animation, rigging, and VR/CG research projects.
+This ensures consistent animation timing across multiple objects.

 ---